learn-co-students/statistical-power-houston-ds-082619/README.md

 #### Lesson Summary:

 A quick recap of hypothesis testing leads the way to a discussion on Type I and Type II errors in hypothesis testing.
 Students solve a quick example where they have to state what Type 1 and 2 errors are in a particular scenario.
 Next, students write code to run simulations for computing Type I and Type II error rate.
 Statistical power is introduced next, which leads to a discussion of effect size and a quick example to compute Cohen's d for two samples.
 After finishing the example, students perform a simulation to compute the power of a statistical hypothesis test.
-Next create visualizations to observe the effect of changing sample size, effect size, and significance level on power.
+Next, students create visualizations to observe the effect of changing sample size, effect size, and significance level on power.
 Finally, statistical power analysis is presented as a tool for experimental design, and students use the `statsmodels` library to compute power, sample size, detectable effect size, and $\alpha$.

 #### Topic:

-Relational Databases
+Statistics

 #### Learn.co material: